ajsharma/index_access/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.

+Use `bin/go` to run the full development workflow (setup, tests, and linting).

 To install this gem onto your local machine, run `bundle exec rake install`.